chase-scott/Monopoly/README.md

 - Press "pass" to pass the turn

--Relevant events will be shown in a screen pop-up
+- Relevant events will be shown in a screen pop-up